 The charges are so low and forex conversion rate is so good that you can offer a good discount to your clients.
 A win-win situation for all.

 Back then Xoom was similar to TransferWise but with an exception that US clients could fund the transaction with their PayPal account.

-It has now been part of PayPal family but haven’t used it for a very long time.
+It has now been part of PayPal family now and it promises much better rates.